yellowflash2791/Virustotal_Masscan/README.md

 Installation

-- run the bash script VT_Dirscan.sh
+- Download the files i.e virustotal.pyc and VT_Dirscan.py to a folder or just download the zip file virustotal_masscan.zip
 - Sign into Virustotal,on logging in you will get an API_KEY,paste it in the script i.e virus = virustotal.VirusTotal("------------"))
 _____________________________________________________________________________________________________________________________